avrilcoghlan/vibriowatch/docs/source/haiti.rst

 Then using the rollerball on your mouse, zoom in on the part of the network that contains H22, to see H22 and its most closely related isolates:

+*Ensuite, à l'aide de la molette de souris d'ordinateur, zoomez sur la partie du réseau contenant H22 pour visualiser H22 et ses isolats les plus proches:*

 .. image:: Picture128.png
   :width: 550

 Then draw a shape around H22 and its most closely related isolates, by using your mouse to click at points around the region containing H22 and its closest relatives:

+*Dessinez ensuite une forme autour de H22 et de ses isolats les plus proches, en cliquant avec la souris sur des points autour de la région contenant H22 et ses proches parents:*

 .. image:: Picture129.png
   :width: 800

-You will see that it now only shows H22 and its closest isolates (that lie inside the shape you have drawn) in the network panel at the top right.
-The map in the top left panel now only shows one dot.
+You will see that it now only shows H22 and its closest isolates (that lie inside the shape you have drawn) in the network panel at the top left.
+The map in the top right panel now only shows one dot.
 If you move your mouse into the map panel, and use the rollerball on your mouse to zoom out, you will find that this dot is in the country of Haiti, so the closest relatives of H22 were all collected from Haiti:

+*Vous constaterez que seuls H22 et ses isolats les plus proches (situés à l'intérieur de la forme que vous avez dessinée) sont désormais affichés dans le panneau Réseau en haut à gauche.
+La carte en haut à droite ne présente plus qu'un seul point.
+En déplaçant la souris sur le panneau Carte et en utilisant la molette pour dézoomer, vous constaterez que ce point se trouve en Haïti.
+Les parents les plus proches de H22 ont donc tous été collectés en Haïti:*

 .. image:: Picture130.png
   :width: 800